 Now, this will act as a booster for the growth of the company as we see an upsurge in the interest costs with RBI having an increased rate twice this year and also the liquidity tightening in the economy post-IL&FS crisis.

-It is here that we see ICICI Bank’s cost of deposits will fall as the amount of interest rates paid for CASA holders is the least.
-Going forward, ICICI Bank can capitalize on the retail loans.
+It is here that we see ICICI Bank’s cost of deposits will fall as the number of interest rates paid for CASA holders is the least.
+Going forward, ICICI Bank can capitalize on retail loans.

 Also, the credit to deposit for the bank is one of the highest in the industry at 96.77 percent.

 Also, looking at the other numbers such as Net NPAs has decreased from 4.19 percent in June 2018 to 3.65 percent in September.
 The fee income, domestic loan growth as well as the retail loan component has been growing tremendously.

 Lastly, looking at the capital requirements because of which many public sector banks have come under the radar of RBI, ICICI Bank enjoys the second highest Capital Adequacy Ratio (CAR) at 18.42 percent just behind Bandhan Bank